ankitabantey/codechella/README.md

 Edit page1.js for changing the content of the page, and edit page2.css to edit the styling for the page

-**Note: This javascript (js) files have use the React framework, so it has some elements similar to HTML but it's not the same**

 ## Push changes